storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 3. They can be used for a wide variety of products.

-4. They make transportation of products easy.
+4. They make the transportation of products easy.

 Disadvantages of bags and sack storage systems